john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### Notes

 The algorithm is very simple to understand, and reasonably simple to implement.
 But the results will always look skewed.
-A big line that perfect divides a maze makes it easier for the human eye to solve a maze: we can quickly reduce our search space.
+A big line that perfect divides a maze makes it easier for the human eye to solve: it reduces your visual search space.
 This is doubly true for humans that happen to know the maze was created by division.

 This implementation tries, as far as is possible, to reduce these biases by alternating the cuts between horizontal and vertical.
 (Obviously, if you made 7 vertical cuts in a row the maze would be very easy to solve.)